Joe-Collins-1986/Hangman/README.md

    #### Guessed Incorrect Letter
    If the user's guess is not in the randomly selected word the underscore will remain as well words informing the user the answer is incorrect.

-   It will also result in a hangman element being drawn and the potential winning score being reduced (this ill be explained in moore detail in the hangman and score functions section):
+   It will also result in a hangman element being drawn and the potential winning score being reduced.

    ![Start of game](assets/readme-assets/features/present-word/incorrect%20guess.png)
    <br>